MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`PipeLineMode`** - **Managed Pipeline Mode**<br>
 `string`.
 Required when `CreateAppPool = true`.
 Allowed values: `Integrated`, `Classic`.
 Default value: `Integrated`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Managed pipeline mode specifies how IIS processes requests for managed content.
-Use classic mode only when the applications in the application pool cannot run in the Integrated mode.
+Use classic mode only when the applications in the application pool cannot run in integrated mode.
 <!-- :::editable-content-end::: -->
 <br>